ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 **Arguments**

--   `haystack` — string, in which substring will to be searched.
+-   `haystack` — String, in which substring will to be searched.
 [String](../../sql-reference/syntax.md#syntax-string-literal).
 -   `needle` — substring to be searched.
 [String](../../sql-reference/syntax.md#syntax-string-literal).
 -   `start_pos` – Optional parameter, position of the first character in the string to start search.
 [UInt](../../sql-reference/data-types/int-uint.md).